LinoxGH/EnhancedCrates/README.md

-# Crates
+# Crates Enhanced
-The better solution for your Pay2Win servers!
+The enhanced solution for your Pay2Win servers!